 These codes allow access to characters that are not directly accessible from the ordinary keyboard.

-Historically, ALT-Codes used the CP437 encoding (from MS-Dos), but sometimes, for regional reasons, it was the CP850 encoding (which notably includes accents), then Windows introduced the encoding CP1252.
+Historically, ALT-Codes used the CP437 encoding (from MS-Dos), then it was the CP850 encoding (which notably includes accents used in Europe), then Windows introduced the encoding CP1252.
 Since the advent of Unicode, a more universal version has existed.

-Code page 437 (CP437) is a character encoding originally created for IBM PCs, often bundled with MS-DOS.
+Code page 850 (CP850) is a character encoding originally created for IBM PCs, often bundled with MS-DOS.

 It uses the ASCII code for characters 32 to 126 but it contains visual characters for codes 1 to 31 and 127 (which are theoretically non-printable control characters).